StevenTammen/bibledocs.org/content/verse-by-verse-studies/romans/romans-1/romans-1-22-25-what-are-our-modern-day-idols-given-that-the-worshiping-of-animal-statues-isnt-so-much-a-thing-anymore/_index.md

 ---
-title: "Romans 1:22-25 - What are our modern day idols, given that the worshiping of animal statues isn't so much a thing anymore?"
+title: Romans 1:22-25 - What are our modern day idols, given that the worshiping of animal statues isn't so much a thing anymore?
 weight: 70
 layout: content-page
 ---